Who hasn't felt stuck in a rut, unsure what to do next in life? I have, and chances are, you have, too.

 An abolitionist and teacher in Rochester, NY, Julia Wilbur spent most of the war in Union-occupied Alexandria, VA.
 The only unmarried daughter in a large Quaker family, she almost lived out her days on her family's farm, caring for her father and passing the time until she died.

-In the meantime, I have posted content about her life and times here, including tidbits that did not make it into the book.
+As I await publication, I have posted content about her life and times here, including tidbits that did not make it into the book.